Pirates vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryan Reynolds and the Pittsburgh Pirates match up with Bo Bichette and the Toronto Blue Jays on Saturday at 6:35 PM ET at PNC Park.
+Yusei Kikuchi gets the start for the Toronto Blue Jays on Sunday at PNC Park against Bryan Reynolds and the Pittsburgh Pirates.
+First pitch is at 1:35 PM ET.

-The Blue Jays are listed as -145 moneyline favorites in this matchup with the Pirates (+120).
-The matchup's over/under has been listed at 9 runs.
+The Blue Jays are listed as -140 moneyline favorites for this matchup against the Pirates (+115).
+The total is 9 runs for the game.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.